chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

        .. code-block:: ruby

           attribute 'pets/cat/name',
-            :display_name => "Cat Name",
+            :display_name => 'Cat Name',
-            :description => "The name of your cat", :choice => \[
+            :description => 'The name of your cat', :choice => \[
               'kitty kitty',
               'peanut',
               'einstein',
               'honey' \],
-            :type => "string",
+            :type => 'string',
-            :required => "recommended",
+            :required => 'recommended',
             :recipes => \[ 'cats::eat' \],
-            :default => "kitty kitty"
+            :default => 'kitty kitty'

    * - ``conflicts``
-     - For information only; not used outside this file. |metadata rb conflicts| For example, if a cookbook conflicts with another cookbook named "dogs":
+     - For information only; not used outside this file. |metadata rb conflicts| For example, if a cookbook conflicts with another cookbook named ``dogs``:

        .. code-block:: ruby

-          conflicts "dogs"
+          conflicts 'dogs'

-       Or if the cookbook conflicted with a cookbook named "dogs" and greater than version 1.0:
+       Or if the cookbook conflicted with a cookbook named ``dogs`` and greater than version 1.0:

        .. code-block:: ruby

-          conflicts "dogs", "> 1.0"
+          conflicts 'dogs', '> 1.0'

    * - ``depends``
-     - |metadata rb depends| For example, to set a dependency a cookbook named "cats":
+     - |metadata rb depends| For example, to set a dependency a cookbook named ``cats``:

        .. code-block:: ruby

-          depends "cats"
+          depends 'cats'

        Or, to set a dependency on the same cookbook, but only when the version is less than 1.0:

        .. code-block:: ruby

-          depends "cats", "< 1.0"
+          depends 'cats', '< 1.0'

    * - ``description``
      - |description cookbook| For example: